Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-3.md

 Write a GraphQL schema for these types

+**Monster Battle**

+- Write the following in the GraphQL Schema language
   - Kaiju type, this is a giant monster like Godzilla
   - City type, what fields does a city have?
   - Battle type should include two monsters and a city
   - Query type that returns a battle
+- Write the followeing in the graphql Query language!
   - Write a query that summons Godzilla and Mothra to battle in tokyo
     - print the a monsters name, and power
     - print a city's name and population

+**Card Game**

+- Use the GraphQL Schema language
   - Card type for a playing card
   - Hand type for a hand of cards
   - Query type that returns a hand of cards
+- Write a query in the graphql query language
   - Write a query that gets a hand of cards
     - print the value and suit of each card

+**Users and Images**

+- Use the GraphQL Schema language to generate these types
   - Image type should know the url and size an image
   - Location type needs latitude and longitude
   - Image type should include a location
   - User Type
   - User type needs a list of images
   - Query type that returns a User
+- Use the graphQL Query language to query:
   - Write a query that gets users images
     - Display the user name
     - Display the image url

 <!-- > -->